Single and multiple recurrence along non-polynomial sequences: Multiple recurrence along sequences in

 \section{Multiple recurrence along sequences in $\F$}

-In this section we provide a proof of \cref{thm_multipleconsecutiverecurrence_0}, conditionally on a result concerning equidistribution on nilmanifolds (see \cref{thm_MainNilmanifoldEquidistribution}) to be proved in \cref{sec_u}.
-Actually, we prove a slightly stronger result (see \cref{thm_multipleconsecutiverecurrence} below), that deals with the class of sequences $\mathcal{S}(f)$ which we introduce in the following definition.
+In this section we provide a proof of \cref{thm_multipleconsecutiverecurrence_0}, modulo a result concerning equidistribution on nilmanifolds (see \cref{thm_MainNilmanifoldEquidistribution}) to be proved in \cref{sec_u}.
+Actually, we prove a slightly stronger result (see \cref{thm_multipleconsecutiverecurrence} below), that deals with the class of sequences $\mathcal{S}(f)$ which we will presently introduce.

-\begin{Definition} Let $\ell\in\N\cup\{0\}$ and $f\in\F_{\ell+1}$.
+\begin{Definition} Let $\ell\in\N$ and $f\in\F_{\ell}$.
 Denote by ${\mathcal S}(f)$ the collection